deis/deis/docs/installing_deis/baremetal.rst

 Install CoreOS to disk
 ----------------------

-Assuming you have booted your bare metal server into `CoreOS`_, you can perform now perform the installation to disk.
+Assuming you have booted your bare metal server into `CoreOS`_, you can now perform the installation to disk.

 Provide the config file to the installer